-The Secretary-General's appeals
+The Secretary-General's Appeal

-- 33. On appeal, the Secretary-General contends that the UNDT erred: - In finding that the ASG/OHRM did not give meaningful individual consideration to the staff members' requests for conversion to permanent appointments and instead relied exclusively on ICTY's finite mandate; - In ruling that the ASG/OHRM could have given the staff members permanent appointments without a limitation of service to ICTY; - In usurping the discretion of the ASG/OHRM; and - In awarding moral damages to the staff members for harm which the UNDT found was caused by the contested decisions. - 34.
-Consideration of the Appeals Tribunal Judgment is essential for determining the legality of the conversion exercises that are the subject of the pending appeals.
-The Appeals Tribunal Judgment stated:8 - ...
-The question before the Appeals Tribunal is not whether the ICTY staff members were eligible for conversion but, rather, whether the determination of the
+- 28. On appeal, the Secretary-General contends that the UNDT erred: - In finding that the ASG/OHRM did not give meaningful individual consideration to the staff members' requests for conversion to permanent appointments and instead relying exclusively on ICTY's finite mandate; - In ruling that the ASG/OHRM could have given the staff members permanent appointments without a limitation of service to ICTY; - In usurping the discretion of the ASG/OHRM; and - In awarding moral damages to the staff members for harm which the UNDT found was caused by the contested decisions. - 29.
+Consideration of the Appeals Tribunal Judgment is essential for determining the legality of the conversion exercises that are the subject of the pending appeal and cross-appeal.
+In the Appeals Tribunal Judgment (Ademagic et al.), which was applied mutatis mutandis in Baig et al., 8 the Appeals Tribunal stated:9 - ...
+The question before the Appeals Tribunal is not whether the ICTY staff members were eligible for conversion but, rather, whether the determination of the ASG/OHRM that they were not suitable for conversion can withstand judicial scrutiny.